liquibase/liquibase-test-harness/README.md

   See [dropSequence.json](src/test/resources/expectedSnapshot/postgresql/dropSequence.json) as an example.
   - You will need to add this under the database specific folder.
   - If you would like to test another DB type, please add the requisite folder.
-4) Go to your IDE and run the test class `ChangeObjectTests.groovy` (or BaseLiquibaseSdkSuite, or LiquibaseSdkSuite , they work same as for now)
+4) Go to your IDE and run the test class `ChangeObjectTests.groovy` (You can also choose to run `BaseLiquibaseSdkSuite`, or `LiquibaseSdkSuite` -- at present they all work the same).

 # Running the Tests